nus-cs2103/website-base/admin/tp-constraints.md

 <span tags="m--cs2103">

 {% call show_constraint("Constraint-Brownfield") -%}
-The final product should be a result of evolving/enhancing/morphing the given code base.
+The final product should be a result of evolving/enhancing/morphing the given codebase.
 However, you are allowed to replace all existing code with new code, as long as it is done incrementally. %%e.g. done in small steps, each producing a working product%%<br/>
 %%**Reason:** To simulate a brownfield project.%%
 {%- endcall  %}
 </span>